 Keep an eye on the Small Business Administration’s events calendar for learning events that may interest you.
 While some occur in person, others are webinars that can be attended by people all over the country!

 Association of Women’s Business Centers

-More importantly, we wanted to point out the AWBC’s resource listing, which includes a list of Best Practices and Fund Raising Resources you might find useful.
-There is a lot that goes into business, and the soft skills required are just as critical as knowing how to balance your accounts and filing your taxes.
+More importantly, we wanted to point out AWBC’s resource listing, which includes a list of Best Practices and Fund Raising Resources you might find useful.
+A lot goes into business, and the soft skills required are just as critical as knowing how to balance your accounts and file taxes.